qwertystop/scrub/NOTES.md

    - (pid and tags)
   - call it for contained Objects (of specific kind)
   - Has a list of atoms as tags
+  - Has a function: Given an Object's in-zone position, produce a transform for the renderer
+   - Literal position isn't as much of a thing
 - Objects
  - ObjectRegistry
   - use GenServer